-Classes meet in Buck Memorial Hall on the IWU campus.
+Classes meet on the IWU campus.

 The Saturday Language School aims to promote early second language acquisition by children who want to learn a second (or third!) language.
 Children in pre-K (3 years old/potty trained) through 5th grade will have the opportunity to learn a second language and gain knowledge of the rich cultural traditions of the target cultures.
 Playgroup classes are available for smaller children focusing only on culture and minimal language instruction.